joacim-boive/react-todo-demo/README.md

 # TODOS

+- Make a production ready build
+- Release to production
 - Write tests
 - Persist Todos on the Node server
 - Implement drag and drop sorting of Todos